 Morning walk along the Taedonggang river which divides Pyongyang into west and east districts – catch locals on their way to work and school

-Film Studio – over 1000 North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe!
+Film Studio – over a thousand North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe.
 We’ll also have a chance to dress up and reinact a scene from the Koryo dynasty

-Drive to Nampo City – a city located on the west coast of the DPRK.
+Drive to Nampo City – a major port city located two hours south west from Pyongyang

 Tae’an Friendship Glass Factory – A very retro factory in cooperation with the Chinese which produces most of the glass used in the DPRK

 Kangso Mineral water factory – Home to the DPRK’s most famous sparkling water –you learn how it’s pumped from the ground, bottled and delivered.
 No visit is complete without samples!

 West Sea Barrage – An astounding example of socialist construction, the barrage was built to keep the salty water of the West Sea from rendering parts of the Taedonggang River and surrounding farmland useless, as well as controlling the tide of the river.
 We visit the top of this massive Soviet project.

 Drive back to Pyongyang.

 Lunch at the Pottongang Restaurant.

 Mansugyo Beer Bar – usually a very busy and happening bar in Pyongyang, cheap beers with over seven different local brews on tap!
 Coffee and softdrink also available

 Dinner at the National Restaurant with performance